A cream which treats erectile dysfunction (ED) is now available on prescription in the UK.

 MUSE from MEDA is an alprostadil pellet inserted into the urethra (opening at tip of the penis) using an applicator (how to use MUSE).

-A shocking statistic
+A surprising statistic

-It is estimated that most men between the ages of 40 and 70 have suffered from ED at some point, with more serious cases resulting in poor self-esteem, anxiety, depression and relationship problems.
+It is estimated that most men between the ages of 40 and 70 have suffered from ED at some point, with more serious cases resulting in poor self-esteem, anxiety, depression, and relationship problems.